hyperledger/indy-hipe/text/wallets/README.md

 `encryption, query (wallet core)` in the diagram.
 The implementation in this layer guarantees proper encryption and secret-handling.
 It also provides some [query features](#tags-and-queries).
-Items to be stored in a wallet are referenced by a public handle if they are secrets.
+Records (items) to be stored in a wallet are referenced by a public handle if they are secrets.
 This public handle might be a public key in a key pair, for example.
-Items that are not secrets can be returned directly across the API boundary.
+Records that are not secrets can be returned directly across the API boundary.

 Underneath, this common wallet code in libindy is supplemented with pluggable storage--